 - If you’re on a really tight budget, The Pod Inn’s West Lake Branch is a good option.
 It’s pretty dodgy, but you can’t beat it for price and location and they have bikes you can hire.

-- If budget isn’t a problem, The New Hotel West Lake or Shangri-La are both in a great location.
+- If budget isn’t a problem the Shangri-La is in a great location.